-While Isle Royale isn’t horrible difficult to visit, it does require a bit more planning than most national parks do, as you can’t just drive up to the gate.
+While Isle Royale isn’t horribly difficult to visit, it does require a bit more planning than most national parks do, as you can’t just drive up to the gate.

 You have to travel to Isle Royale by boat or sea plane.
 Private boats and planes can visit, but the vast majority of visitors arrive via one of the ferries.

 Grand Portage, Minnesota.
 This is the closest American port to the park.
 Ferries here take about 90 minutes.
 The cost for adults is $60 round trip.